 The Bachelor of Science in Civil Engineering program offers a rigorous curriculum designed to prepare students to enter this dynamic profession, pursue advanced studies, and become a licensed professional civil engineer in any of several sub-disciplines, including structural, environmental, transportation, or civil engineering.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Civil Engineering program, see "What You'll Learn" below.

 What You'll Learn

 You’ll establish a foundation for your Civil Engineering program by taking introductory courses in physics and calculus, along with Introduction to Engineering, which will instill core engineering concepts that you’ll use throughout the program.
 You’ll also dive into engineering courses that utilize essential tools like CAD.

 Second-year students begin to tackle civil engineering concepts with courses that study materials and surveying.
 You’ll also establish a firm understanding of chemistry and math.

 In the fall and summer semesters of your third year, you’ll continue to bolster your civil engineering knowledge with courses that focus on Structural Analysis, Fluid Mechanics, Soil Mechanics, and Highway Engineering.
 You’ll also be able to supplement your core program courses with electives in your desired area of study.

 In the spring, you’ll begin the first of two required co-ops.

 In the fall, you’ll go on your second required co-op to gain more hands-on industry experience.